joelsalzman/Voting-Power/README.md

 # Where do votes matter most?
 This project looks at where votes have mattered most in US federal elections since 1999.
-In this repository, you'll find all the code involved in the analysis, most of the data, and some of the results.
+This repo contains all the code and most of the data.

 ## How to answer the question
 How do we tell where votes matter most from a geographic perspective?
 By looking at where the margins have been closest in various elections.
 For instance, an election with a margin of 0 (a tie) is where a vote matters the most.
-So in order to figure out where votes matter most, we need to answer the following question:
+So in order to answer the question, we need to figure out the following:

 1) Where have elections been the closest?
 2) Which elections took place where?